thejimbirch/catsinmyyard/wp-content/plugins/flamingo/readme.txt

 == Changelog ==

+= 2.1.1 =

+* Security enhancement, CSV: Prefixes a field when its value begins with `=`, `+`, `-`, or `@`.
+See https://contactform7.com/2020/01/15/heads-up-about-spreadsheet-vulnerabilities/ for details.
+* New filter hook: flamingo_csv_field_prefix

-= 1.9 =
+= 2.1 =

-* The admin screen UI has been updated.
-* Enables to search Inbound Messages by keywords used in the Consent and Meta sections.
-* Introduces personal data eraser for Address Book and Inbound Messages data.
+* UI improvements in displaying JSON reCAPTCHA logs in the Inbound Message editor page.
+* Moves to trash automatically after every 30 days of the creation of spam messages.

-= 1.8 =
+= 2.0 =

-* Remove support for outdated Akismet APIs.
-* Take consent data through an inbound message.
+* Displays spam logs in the Inbound Message editor page.
+* Displays reCAPTCHA logs in the Inbound Message editor page.